Inside: Twelve tips for managing large family homeschooling without losing your mind.

 Have a Plan D

 The point is that you don’t waste time going against the flow.
-Let the energy of the house be your guide and be prepared for each contingency.
-Keep staples in a pantry for a quick meal if you need extra time on certain days, playdough and a box of special toys if you need to distract your toddler, or an extra special workbook (aka themed activity book) for your kindergartner (my son just got Halloween the last time school wasn’t happening the “right” way).
+Let the energy of the house be your guide, and be prepared for each contingency.
+Keep staples in a pantry for a quick meal if you need extra time on certain days, playdough and a box of special toys if you need to distract your toddler, or an extra special workbook (aka themed activity book) for your kindergartner.
+(We completed Plan a Vacation: Finance and Geography Mini Unit the last time school wasn’t happening the “right” way in my home).

 Just One Thing